How I Successfully Date My Husband

 No matter which part of life you are currently in, you MUST make date nights with your husband a priority.
 Put it on the calendar, commit to it, look forward to it, and then go out and enjoy one another.

-There are VERY few people that I trust to watch our kids.
+There are VERY few people who I trust to watch our kids.

 Not having childcare for your kids should NEVER be an excuse for not dating your husband.